 About the team

 RoofKIT is an interdisciplinary team of architects, designers and engineers.
-Intensive collaboration between student team members, professors and supporting firms enriches our competition entry.
+It’s a collaborative think tank that will grow over time and include more individuals and organizations along the way.
+An intensive collaboration between student team members, professors and supporting firms enriches our competition entry.
 A student core team is responsible for the project management and the coordination of different professions.
-As supported by our university, the Karlsruhe Institute of Technology, RoofKIT brings together students and lecturers from many different courses of studies.

 As the building sector has 50 % of the primary energy consumption worldwide and uses 50 % of the primary raw materials, there is no possibility to go on as always.
 Something has to change, and team RoofKIT will make proposals how to shift towards a sustainable building sector.

+Due to the climate change, we need to rethink architectural approaches, question our actions and ultimately build differently!
+As the building sector claims 50 % of the primary energy consumption worldwide and uses 50 % of the primary raw materials, there is no possibility to go on as always.
+Something must change, and team RoofKIT will make proposals how to shift towards a sustainable building sector.
 Therefore, one main aspect is the conversion of the common linear to a new circular economy.
 Developing innovative constructions and rethinking the usage of materials dominate our working process.
-Our project will raise other planner‘s and in general the society‘s awareness of sustainability and renewable energies.
 These aspects are not confined to new buildings, but also include dealing with existing structures, which leads to an improvement in terms of energy consumption and urban integration and thereby enhances longevity.
 Creating sustainable and renewable buildings is our passion, because: We want to change the world!
 To put it roughly…

-In Germany the average number of persons per household is dropping constantly, resulting in an increasing consumption of average living space, which inevitably leads to a higher waste of resources.
+In Germany, the average number of persons per household is dropping constantly, resulting in an increasing consumption of average living space, which inevitably leads to a higher waste of resources.
 To counteract this effect, the extension applies a concept of shared spaces to reduce the provided individual space, while still maintaining a high comfort.
 The private living units are arranged around an atrium in joint use.
-Between the apartment modules, there are commonly used rooms as laundry cafés, a library and a sound lounge.
-The modular living units address the different needs of residents in a variety of living situations, including students, families and senior citizens living together in social mix.
+Between the apartment modules, there are commonly used rooms as laundry, storage and reading rooms.
+The modular living units address the different needs of residents in a variety of living situations, including students, families and seniors living together in social mix.

 A compact house demonstration unit developed from the south-western part of the top floor shows outstanding sustainable design solutions, especially in terms of space efficiency.
 The unit consists of three modules with a central core, which bundles all technical installation, as well as the kitchen and the bathroom.
-Besides, a functional wall with foldable furniture, a wardrobe and new storage is added as an additional layer to the eastern wall.
+Besides, a functional wall is added as an additional layer to the wall.
 Thus, the freely usable space of the unit remains nearly the whole net floor area.
-A northern skylight provides uniform lighting and high visual comfort.

 The texts were written by the teams themselves and will be updated during the competition.